What is project #hunzikerartcar?

 Every aspect of this build will be done in trade for my artwork.
 The donor vehicle will be traded against a painting (or two).
 All the modification work, parts sourcing and labor will be done in trade for my original art work.
 At the end of this project there will be two bodies of work: Original art and an original car, both of equal value.

 Wait, isn’t an art car where an artist paints a car?

-In the past I’ve been approached several times to do a Porsche art car where I would be painting a white 911.
+Over the years, I’ve been approached numerous times to do a Porsche art car (most recently I was offered a Taycan wrapped in white).
 To be honest my heart was never in such a project.
-For one, this idea of the “car as canvas” has been done before (and very well) and throughout my career, I’ve always tried to be innovative.
-Second, the idea of the traditional art car is firmly rooted in BMW’s heritage; it belongs to them and to world-renowned artists.
+For one, this idea of the “car as canvas” had been done before (and very well) and throughout my career, I’ve always tried to be innovative.
+Second, the idea of the traditional art car is firmly rooted in BMW’s heritage; it belongs to them and to world-renowned contemporary modern artists.
 As much as you might like my art, I don’t belong to the latter.

 Before I started this project, I shared the idea with my friend and writer/reporter Marshall Pruett, and since he’s infinitely more talented with words than me, I will share his first reaction with you:

 “You’re an artist and now you’re redefining the concept of the art car.
 Not in the literal sense of painting on a car, but by creating an art-based project that produces a car.
 By creating art, you will create a car.”

 When I heard him say that I thought that he was right, it’s an art car but in a different way, it’s not an art car but a #hunzikerartcar

 I will trade you the equivalent value in art.
 Let’s say you provide the wheels that I’m looking for and we agree that the value of the wheels is $8,000, in that case you will receive $8,000 of my artwork.